bbatsov/emacsredux/_posts/2026-07-17-tree-sitter-modes-still-need-a-syntax-table.md

   string, so embedded quotes and comment starters are neutralized.

-With that in place, `syntax-ppss` tells the truth again, and `C-M-f`, `delete-pair`, and `electric-pair-mode` all behave -- including for the `delete-pair` corner case I [wrote about earlier]({% post_url 2026-03-14-removing-paired-delimiters-in-emacs %}).
+With that in place, `syntax-ppss` tells the truth again, and `C-M-f`, `delete-pair`, and `electric-pair-mode` all behave - including for the `delete-pair` corner case I [wrote about earlier]({% post_url 2026-03-14-removing-paired-delimiters-in-emacs %}).

 ## Lessons for mode writers

-A few things worth internalizing, whether or not you touch OCaml:
+A few things worth keeping in mind, whether or not you touch OCaml:

 - **Tree-sitter and the syntax table are different layers.** The parser handles font-lock and structural queries; the syntax table handles